patrickbwarren/python3-adaptive-BD/README.md

 Equation numbers in the code refer to this paper.

-In this initial commit, the code `lsjet_adaptive.py` contains both the algorithm and an application to the problem of particle trapping by diffusiophoresis in the vicinity of slender pipette injecting a salt solution.
+In the initial commit, the code `lsjet_adaptive.py` contains both the algorithm and an application to the problem of particle trapping by diffusiophoresis in the vicinity of slender pipette injecting a salt solution.

-More to come...

 The intent is to split off the actual algorithm, and demonstrate its use with some test cases: